Llywydd of the Senedd: Role of the Llywydd

-Along with the Deputy Presiding Officer, they are politically responsible for all aspects of the Presiding Office to which the Standing Orders relate.

-The Llywydd chairs meetings of the Panel of Subject Committee Chairs, where committee procedures and matters affecting Committee business are discussed.
+The Llywydd also normally facilitates the Chairs' Forum, where cross-cutting issues relating to subject committees are discussed.
 In addition to this, the Llywydd acts as the ambassador for the Senedd, attending speakers' conferences and other events in order to publicise and raise the profile of the Senedd.

 Llywydd's Committee

-The role of the Llywydd's committee is to scrutinise the financial estimates of the Electoral Commission, as relates to devolved elections and referendums.
-It is typically chaired by the Dirprwy Lywydd, currently David Rees.
+The statutory role of the Llywydd's Committee is to scrutinise the financial estimates of the Electoral Commission, as relates to devolved elections and referendums.
+During the Sixth Senedd, it was chaired by the Deputy Presiding Officer, David Rees.